 - 5.3.1.
 Many campus job opportunities are available for students. - 5.3.1.1.
-These jobs pay minimum wage and require a 2.0 grade point average.
+These jobs pay minimum wage and require a 2.0 grade point average. - 5.3.1.2.

-- 5.3.1.2.
 Students may not work in excess of twenty hours per week during periods of enrollment. - 5.3.1.3.
-Applications are available through the Career and Outreach Services Office, which also coordinates placements. - 5.3.1.4.
-Upon employment, students must submit a copy of their social security card and complete a W-4 form. - 5.3.1.5.
+Applications are available through the Career and Outreach Services

+Human Resources Office, which also coordinates placements. - 5.3.1.4.
+Upon employment, students must submit a copy of their social security card and state-issued ID and complete W-4 and I-9 forms. submit a copy of their social security card and complete a W-4 form. - 5.3.1.5.
 Students are paid once a month for hours worked, and this money is not available at registration.
+Students are paid bi-weekly for hours worked.